Why Did Duvets Replace Bedspreads?

 As a result of this one feature, and the legitimacy of a product seemingly from France, we avoid every manner of guilt, shame, approbation, and external judgment.
 This supposed duvet has apparently solved all issues associated with the inexorable American tendency to prefer convenience above all else.

-There is only one problem.
+There’s only one problem.
 The duvet provides a relatively miserable sleeping experience, which people who have never had their bed covered with a bedspread may or may not know.
 Perhaps an entire generation believes that sleeping consists of constantly waking up and throwing the duvet on or off.

 I get that they are easier for hotels and easier for people in private life because it saves all of four to five minutes as compared to a bedspread.
 But truly, the whole trend strikes me as a terrible mistake.
-The market might be speaking but never forget that the market is not the standard of beauty, truth, or even functionality.
+The market might be speaking but never forget that the market isn’t the standard of beauty, truth, or even functionality.

-Sometimes the dominant player is not the best.
+Sometimes, the dominant player is not the best.

 The old-fashioned bedspread gained popularity in the Middle Ages among royalty and the most well-to-do merchants, even as the peasants slept on bean shells with animal pelts.
 As the Industrial Revolution gained steam, the people had access to woven cottons and linens.
 Average people could have comfortable beds and they prized them, adorning them with beautiful fabrics.